Plea deal likely for Woodruff man charged with critically injuring infant

 WOODRUFF, Wis.
 (WSAW) - A 37-year-old Woodruff man charged with injuring a 3-month-old child is scheduled to reach a plea deal in his case.

-If Clayton Kuehl agrees to the terms of a plea deal on May 23, he’ll avoid a jury trial.
-If a deal isn’t reached on Tuesday, a three-day trial will be held in July.
+If Clayton Kuehl agrees to the terms of a plea deal on Tuesday, he’ll avoid a jury trial.
+If a deal isn’t reached, a three-day trial will be held in July.

 He’s charged with child abuse, physical abuse of a child, and strangulation and suffocation.
 According to court documents, Kuehl called 911 on Feb.
 19, 2022 to report the baby was not breathing.
 Emergency crews responded to treat the child, who was eventually transferred to a Marshfield hospital.